10 things you can’t miss in Chiang Mai

 The latest fashion in quad biking

-Quad biking through the jungle seemed like a good idea until discovering the need for more upper-body strength than we possessed to control the powerful beasts slipping through the mud.
+Quad biking through the jungle seemed like a good idea until discovering the need for more upper-body strength than we possessed was required to control the powerful beasts slipping through the mud.
 An abundance of experienced drivers was immediately summoned to save us damsels in distress resembling pink garbage bags in the provided raincoats.
 Once the controls were in someone else’s hands, I began to relax and enjoy myself, even more so when my sister’s bike suddenly cut across my path and became airborne over a steep hill.
 Her driver may have failed to impress my sister, but the stunt provided much hilarity for the rest of the tour.
 No-one was injured in the making of this anecdote.

 Famed for local crafts, Chiang Mai offers an abundance of silk, silver, lacquerware, wood carvings and hilltop tribal crafts.
 The Night Bazaar opens at sundown until 11.00pm and is a treasure trove of goodies, including handmade bags, clothing and bedding you won’t find in the shopping malls.
 Sunday Walking Street Market runs for about one kilometre and sells handcrafted items, and Wualai Walking Street opens on Saturday nights, and as it’s less busy, there’s more opportunity to browse and haggle.